haligonda/haligonda.github.io/_posts/2022-9-12-PhD-Reflections.md

 * Be explicit about taking time off.
 Flexible hours can be great until you feel like you can and should be working all the time.
 This drains the enjoyment from time not spent working unless you are explicit about actually taking it off.
 * Think for longer, act more hesitantly.
 In hindsight there are a number of results that I could have foreseen if I had just thought for a bit longer and more deeply about the problem first.
 There are no hard deadlines in research (unlike in school).
 Use this to your advantage.
 * But if something is cheap to test then don’t theorize about it, just actually go and test it, immediately.
 Right now.
-Most insights come unconsciously but you need to support their appearance.
+* Most insights come unconsciously but you need to support their appearance.
 Read widely, go on deep dives into topics, ramble on and on in your notebook about ideas and see where it goes.
 * Life is cyclical.
 Moods, motivation levels, the type of work needed to drive a project forwards.
 Accept this rather than pretending the cycles aren’t there.
 * If you do ignore them… you might work at really suboptimal times and try to take shortcuts that hurt in the long run (see the bullet point about solving problems now rather than when they actually become problems).
 * But don’t let perfect be the enemy of good.
 It is too easy to decide not to start something that seems hard because you don’t feel at your absolute peak right now.
-E.g. starting to write that paper or read that publication.
+E.g. starting to write that paper or reading that publication.
 Everything is iterative and you will probably need to read it again or re-write it to get it perfect anyways, but you can still capture a lot of the variance the first time around.
 * The publication itself and the main text in particular hide an incredible number of details, this makes talking to the paper authors really overpowered.
 * Working alone can have its advantages.
 Collaboration is great but if you never work alone and never force yourself to come up with your own research ideas then those muscles will never grow.
 They certainly didn’t in school where there is always a right answer and a very small number of inductive leaps are required to solve any problem.
 * However well you think you understand something, you certainly don’t until you go through the process of re-creating it for yourself.